Each day, more and more barriers to entrepreneurship come tumbling down.

-The global cookware market is expected to grow at a compound annual growth rate of 6.9% from 2021 to 2028, meaning there will likely be a huge demand for kitchen and barbecue products over the next decade.
+The global cookware market is valued at over $30 billion and is expected to grow at a compound annual growth rate of 7.3% from 2024 to 2030, meaning there will likely be a huge demand for kitchen and barbecue products over the next decade.

 Cutting boards (sometimes called chopping blocks) are used by chefs every day, in kitchens all over the world.
 Due to its natural antiseptic qualities, wood has been the material of choice for cutting boards for centuries, but cutting boards can be made from plastics as well.

 Since their function is quite basic, cutting boards are commonly customized by chefs who like to add a personal touch to the tools they use, opening up a lot of niching possibilities.

 Wooden spoons and salad-serving forks are common household items and it’s relatively easy to find CNC woodworking designs for them that can be altered to fit your own branding.
 Since buyers usually want these items to match, you could even sell whole utensil sets.

 Coasters are great products to make and sell with a CNC machine.
 Buyers often are looking for one-of-a-kind items, giving an edge to newer brands.
 On top of this, coasters can be crafted from a wide range of materials, giving designers a lot of creative freedom.